 MEDICAL: App-enabled panic button systems can be lifesaving during a critical medical emergency that requires immediate assistance such as a heart attack, lethal allergy, seizure or critical injury.
-By leveraging a school panic button app in such dire situations, a staff witness can simultaneously notify 9-1-1 first responders as well as key administrators and onsite employees with medical experience.
+By leveraging a school panic button app in such dire situations, a staff witness can simultaneously notify 9-1-1 first responders, as well as key administrators and onsite employees with medical experience, from their mobile device.

 One example of this is out of Benton, AR where a student-athlete collapsed on the baseball field due to a heart attack.
 The head athletic trainer, TJ White, received a call reporting a student was down and barely breathing.
 Fortunately, the coach on the scene had activated the school panic button system, which alerted all medically trained onsite staff and 9-1-1 responders simultaneously.
 By the time White reached the field just moments after receiving the call, multiple coaches were already performing CPR on the student and first responders were arriving at the scene.
 Today, the student is a happy, healthy and normal teenager.